thestackcollective/front-end-curriculum/lessons/module-1/chrome-dev-tools.md

 ## Dev Tools Introduction

-Please watch the video below, the complete the exercises to work towards that muscle memory of using the dev tools!
+Please watch [this video](https://www.youtube.com/watch?v=V8op4qMmSsk), the complete the exercises to work towards that muscle memory of using the dev tools!

-<iframe width="100%" height="560" frameborder="0" scrolling="no" src="https://screencast-o-matic.com/embed?sc=cq1IFdTk0P&v=5&ff=1" allowfullscreen="true"></iframe>

 ## Dev Tools Practice Exercises